Vishalpatle913/Frontend-Web-development-task-/task3/readme.md

 ## 🛠️ Technologies Used

 - *HTML5* — For webpage structure
-- *CSS3* — For styling, animations, and layout
+- *CSS3* — For styling, and layout
   - Flexbox for alignment
   - CSS position properties
   - Transition effects for hover animations